openshift-cs/rosaworkshop/rosa-workshop/rosa/18-deploy_hcp.md

 Let's create those first.

 ### VPC
+1. Before creating your VPC ensure that your `aws` cli is configured to use a region where ROSA w/HCP is available.
+To find out which regions are supported run:

+    ```
+    rosa list regions --hosted-cp
+    ```

 1. Create the VPC.
 For this workshop, there is a script provided that will create the VPC and its required components for you.
 It will use the region configured for the `aws` cli.

     Please feel free to read it first, or live on the edge and just run it.